kubernetes-sigs/network-policy-api/site-src/npeps/npep-126-egress-traffic-control.md

 ### Implementing egress traffic control towards cluster nodes

-This NPEP proposes to add a new type of `AdminNetworkPolicyEgressPeer` called `Nodes` to be able to explicitly select nodes (based on the node's labels) in the cluster.
+This NPEP proposes to add a new type of `ClusterNetworkPolicyEgressPeer` called `Nodes` to be able to explicitly select nodes (based on the node's labels) in the cluster.
 This ensures that if the list of IPs on a node OR list of nodes change, the users don't need to manually intervene to include those new IPs.
 The label selectors will